AdobeDocs/genstudio.nl-NL/help/user-guide/content/customize-template.md

 # Sjablonen aanpassen

-Pas uw malplaatjes van HTML voor GenStudio aan door de _het malplaatjetaal te gebruiken 0} Handlebars {._ De syntaxis Handlebars gebruikt regelmatige tekst met dubbele steunen als inhoudplaceholders.
+Pas uw malplaatjes van HTML voor Adobe GenStudio voor de Marketers van Prestaties aan door de _het malplaatjetaal te gebruiken 0} Handlebars {._ De syntaxis Handlebars gebruikt regelmatige tekst met dubbele steunen als inhoudplaceholders.
 Zie [`What is Handlebars?` ](https://handlebarsjs.com/guide/#what-is-handlebars) in de _de taalgids van Handlebars_ leren hoe te om uw malplaatje voor te bereiden.

 <!-- This is for email.
 In the future, maybe use tabs to provide guidance for other template types.
--->If you do not have an HTML template ready to use in GenStudio, you can start by defining the structure of your email using HTML tags: `DOCTYPE`, `html`, `head`, and `body`.
+-->If you do not have an HTML template ready to use in GenStudio for Performance Marketers, you can start by defining the structure of your email using HTML tags: `DOCTYPE`, `html`, `head`, and `body`.
 You can include CSS styles to customize the appearance of your email.

 ```html
 <!DOCTYPE html>